top of page

 This gentle, unconditionally supportive, safe therapeutic approach can be profoundly transformational as it helps the body-mind system resolve deeply held traumas and shock in our systems in a very gentle, healing way that other healing methods can't really access.
 This work is deeply relaxing and safe and effective for everyone, from just born babies to elders.

-Please see video below by Dr. Syliva Schroer for a beautiful description of the BCST healing approach.
+Please see video below by Dr. Sylvia Schroer for a beautiful description of the BCST healing approach.

 ____________________________________________________________________________________________________________________________